imniko/SetDPI/README.md

 would set the first or main monitor to 150 scale.

+**Release**

+Get the release build and a sample ahk script with hotkey example from here https://github.com/imniko/SetDPI/releases/tag/v0.1

 **Credits**

 The whole credits goes to @lihas of this project, https://github.com/lihas/windows-DPI-scaling-sample it was not possible without his findings.